spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-availability-notification-feature.md

 ### 3) Set up behavior

-Enable the following behaviors by registering the plugins:
+Enable the following behaviors by registering the plugins.

 #### Listening to the availability_notification event